By Ray Goodspeed (Leyton and Wanstead Labour member)

 At the time of writing The New Course, Trotsky had enormous prestige both as the architect and leader, with Lenin, of the October Revolution in 1917, and especially as the creator and commander of the Red Army, which had achieved a hard fought and unexpected victory in the brutal Civil War which had only ended in the Spring of 1921.

 The New Course is a collection of articles and letters to the Russian Communist press that Trotsky wrote in December 1923 and January 1924, brought together in one volume.
-In it, he pointed out the dangers of the party membership becoming increasingly merged with the state apparatus, made up of officials and administrators, rather than the industrial workers who it claimed to represent.
+In it, he pointed out the dangers of the party membership becoming increasingly merged with the state apparatus, made up of officials and administrators, rather than being comprised of the industrial workers who it claimed to represent.
 Such workers made up only one sixth of the Communist Party membership at the time.

 The workers’ councils, or soviets, had become rubber stamps for decisions taken by the system of party secretaries that ran the state, with Stalin himself at the top of the pyramid.
 Despite them often having a working-class background, Trotsky noted that these officials had become a specific “type” of time-servers, with their own interests and privileges to protect.